Africa–China relations: Economic relations

 In 2008, one-third of China's oil supplies came from the African continent, mainly from Angola.
 Investments of Chinese companies in the energy sector reached US$78.1 billion in 2019.
 In some cases, as in Nigeria and Angola, oil and gas exploration and production deals crossed $2 billion.

 In agriculture, Benin and the Sahel countries of Burkina Faso and Mali supply up to 20% of China's cotton needs.
 While Côte d'Ivoire supplies China with cocoa, from US$39.7 million in 2001 to $113.5 million in 2005, the most significant African provider of coffee is Ethiopia.

 The need to protect China's increased investments in Africa has driven a shift away from China's traditional non-interference in the internal matters of other countries to new diplomatic and military initiatives to try to resolve unrest in South Sudan and Mali.

 During the December 2015 FOCAC meeting in Johannesburg, South Africa, China's paramount leader Xi Jinping pledged $60 billion over three years in loans and assistance to the African continent.
 The stated aim of China's effort was to support factories manufacturing goods for export.
 Along with roads and ports, Nigerian President Muhammadu Buhari showed his desire to finish stalled railway projects along the coastline, specifically a 1,400 km railway from Lagos to Calabar representing approximately 200,000 jobs.

 A 2020 report synthesizing close to a hundred studies on Africa–China economic relations finds that economic engagement with China supported Africa's economic transformation.
 At the same time, criticism against China has been growing from labour unions and civil society groups about the "poor labor conditions, unsustainable environmental practices, and job displacement" caused by Chinese enterprises.
 According to RAND, China is also thought to be taking advantage of African governments' weaknesses, thereby encouraging corruption and wasteful decision-making.

 Effective 1 December 2024, China eliminated tariffs for goods imported from all of the countries that the United Nations categorizes as least developed and with which China has diplomatic relations, including thirty-three African countries.
+In May 2026, China expanded its zero-tariff policy to cover 53 African countries, excluding only Eswatini due to its diplomatic relations with Taiwan.
+The expanded policy will remain in effect until 30 April 2028.
+China is the first major economy to offer unilateral duty-free access to Africa.